Official information request

 How long will it take to process my request?

-We will acknowledge your request and you will receive the information within 20 working days.
-You can use the calculator on the Office of the Ombudsman's website to calculate when the 20 working days expire.
+We'll acknowledge your request and you'll receive the information within 20 working days.
+You can use the calculator on the Office of the Ombudsman website to calculate when the 20 working days expire.

 However, if your request is complex, involves a large amount of research and collation, or requires us to consult with other parties and we cannot provide you with the information within 20 days, we may extend the time limit.
-We will let you know if we need to do this.
+We'll let you know if we need to do this.

-If your request is more urgent, you will need to give reasons and explain the urgency.
+If your request is more urgent, you'll need to give reasons and explain the urgency.

 We may withhold information for specific reasons.
 If we do, we will explain the reason why.